plsuwu/plsuwu/src/docs/writeups/rock_paper_psychic.md

 author: "huntress"
 date: "2023-10-16"
 published: true
+tags: ["capture the flag", "huntress", "reversing"]
 ---

 # Rock, Paper, Psychic

 <aside>
-👻 Wanna play a game of rock, paper, scissors against a computer that can read your mind?
+<strong>Description</strong>: Wanna play a game of rock, paper, scissors against a computer that can read your mind?
 Sounds fun, right?
 </aside>

-We are presented with a `.7z` file containing an`.exe` binary.
-After extracting, I tried a few simple classics (buffer overflow/format string stuff) - though nothing wound up sticking.
+We are presented with a `.7z` archive, which extracts to an `.exe`-format binary.
+After extracting, I tried a few simple classics (buffer overflow/format string stuff) & some other stuff from similarly-named CTF challenges;
+unfortunately it wasn't going to be _quite_ that easy.

-Loading the binary into IDA, we are able to perform a quick search for the term `flag` and make a quick note of any functions or subroutines:
+Loading the binary into IDA, we are able to perform a quick search for the term `flag` and make a quick note of relevant functions or symbols:

 ![Interesting functions](/img/rock_paper_psychic_img/Untitled.png)

-Interesting functions
+> IDAs' function search results

-Checking out our `printFlag` function, I’m not *entirely* sure what’s going on here (on account of the weird Nim machine code), but we can glean a bit of info regardless:
+Checking out our `printFlag` function, I’m not entirely sure what’s going (not at all helped by the mangled Nim disassembly), but we can glean a bit of info regardless:

 - The program seems to have been written in Nim,
-- The binary uses this function when a player wins to load a memory address (represented by the variable `TM__V45tF8B8NBcxFcjfe7lhBw_38`, which contains a string) into `$rcx` before running a `copyString` function on it
+- The binary itself calls the `printFlag` function when a player wins.
-    - This operation is run a second time, though on a different address (the string at `TM__V45tF8B8NBcxFcjfe7lhBw_39`).
+- This function seems to be a loop, which performs two _general_ actions:
+    1. `lea` computes the address of a memory operand, storing the resulting location in the `rcx` register
+    2. a function, `copyString`, is called - I didn't really go into this function, but ultimately it's pretty inconsequential to the function's outcome; I assume this is maybe, like, a memory-safe way to deference pointers or something.
+- The loop runs twice on two strings - `TM__V45tF8B8NBcxFcjfe7lhBw_38` on the first iteration, and `TM__V45tF8B8NBcxFcjfe7lhBw_39` second.
-- The `fromRC4` function seems to be the recipient of these strings - my assumption is that we’re deciphering RC4-encrypted text, which will probably hold our flag.
+- Finally, the program calls the function `fromRC4`, which appears to be the recipient of both strings.

+To summarize, it seems like the flag is RC4-encrypted, and is stored in the read-only `.rdata` section.
+Once a player wins, and the program will decrypt the flag and then print it to STDOUT.

 ![IDA graph view](/img/rock_paper_psychic_img/Untitled%201.png)

-IDA graph view
+> IDA's graph view of the program's call flow

 ![Text view](/img/rock_paper_psychic_img/Untitled%202.png)

-Text view
+> `.text` view

-The addresses of `TM__V45tF8B8NBcxFcjfe7lhBw_38` & `TM__V45tF8B8NBcxFcjfe7lhBw_39` point to sequential sections in `.rdata`, and contain the following values respectively (note that each byte uses one `.rdata` address, so these were technically not represented like this in memory, though this is what we want to use for decryption):
+Moving to the addresses referenced by `TM__V45tF8B8NBcxFcjfe7lhBw_38` & `TM__V45tF8B8NBcxFcjfe7lhBw_39` in the `.rdata` section - this means the variables are constants (i.e, read-only; not used to store dynamic data).

+We see they hold the following values respectively:

 ```nasm
 .rdata:000000000041D9E0 TM__V45tF8B8NBcxFcjfe7lhBw_39 db  4Ch ; L